layeraudioai/cleanrxp-xbcx/README.md

+be patient at the start of the rips, they speed up with time it might say 20min for an audio cd at the start itll be less than 3min tho

 # WIP
-1: Windows compiling works (see releases), and I can confirm that even the fast wav rip produces an authentic rip for audio cds (on windows).
+1: Windows compiling works (see releases), and I can confirm that even the fast wav rip produces an authentic rip for audio cds (on windows)
 2: DVD-Video and Audio CD ripping on ngc and wii are started but also wip

 # Introduction
 A tool to backup your Gamecube/Wii Discs via IOS58